[2025] COVID-19: If I test positive or have symptoms, will I be separated from my baby after birth?

 • Current evidence suggests the risk of a neonate acquiring SARS-CoV-2 from its mother is low.
 Further, data suggests that there is no difference in risk of SARS-CoV-2 infection to the neonate whether a neonate is cared for in a separate room or remains in the mother’s room.”

-The CDC emphasizes shared decision-making and recognizes “maternity autonomy”
+The CDC emphasized shared decision-making and recognizes “maternity autonomy”

-Addressing the decision-making process, the updated CDC guidance states:
+Addressing the decision-making process, the updated CDC guidance stated:

 “Ideally, each mother and her healthcare providers should discuss whether she would like the neonate to be cared for in her room or a separate location if she is suspected or confirmed of having COVID-19, weighing the considerations listed below.
 It’s easiest to begin this conversation during prenatal care and continue it through the intrapartum period.
 Healthcare providers should respect maternal autonomy in the medical decision-making process.”